CassandraDacha/Automation/README.rst

 Testing
 --------
-To test the API use the following command:
+To test the API use the following command.

-$ python3 Automation.py
+   $ pip3 install -r requirements.txt

 Credits
 -------